chaurasiauttkarsh/Language-Identification-n-grams-dnn/README.md

 # Language-Identification-n-grams-dnn

-Deep Neural Network is trained on character level n-grams to build langauge identification model.</br>
+Dense Neural Network is trained on character level n-grams to build langauge identification model.</br>

 WiLI-2018, the Wikipedia language identification benchmark dataset, contains 235000 paragraphs of 235 languages.
 Each language in this dataset contains 1000 rows/paragraphs.
 The following is the subset of dataset used: